 leagues work over a season of soccer and are played over the space of a year.
 The games/points determine what position of the league the team is in.
 For competition and fairness, teams are promoted and relegated.

-There’s only one winner of a league, and sometimes three teams are relegated into the league below for the following season – this enables three new teams to be promoted.
+There’s only one winner of a league, and sometimes three teams are relegated to the league below for the following season – this enables three new teams to be promoted.

-For a cup competition, there are not teams relegated, if they end up at the bottom of the league or near there, they’ve put out of the competition,
+For a cup competition, there are no teams relegated.
+If they end up at the bottom of the league or near there, they’ve put out of the competition,

 How do soccer fixtures work?